Harry Morgan: Personal life

 Morgan's first marriage was to Eileen Detchon from 1940 until her death in 1985.
 During Morgan's time on M*A*S*H, a photograph of Detchon regularly appeared on the desk of his character.
 A drawing of a horse, seen on the wall behind Potter's desk, was drawn by Morgan's grandson, Jeremy Morgan.
 In addition, Eileen was the name of the wife of Officer Bill Gannon on Dragnet.
 Morgan had four sons with his first wife: Christopher, Charles, Paul, and Daniel (who died in 1989).

-He then married Barbara Bushman Quine (granddaughter of silent film star Francis X. Bushman) on December 17, 1986.
-The marriage lasted until his death.
-In July 1996, he was arrested on domestic battery charges for striking his wife Barbara which caused her to be admitted to the hospital.
-The case was later dismissed.
+Morgan then married Barbara Bushman Quine (granddaughter of silent film star Francis X. Bushman) on December 17, 1986; the marriage lasted until his death.
+In July 1996, Morgan was arrested on domestic battery charges for striking his wife Barbara which caused her to be admitted to the hospital.
+Though she was left "bruised and bloodied," the case was later dismissed after Morgan attended court-ordered anger management and domestic violence counseling program.

-Morgan had two siblings, Marguerite and Arnold (both deceased).
+Morgan had two siblings, Marguerite and Arnold.

-Morgan was close friends with bandleader Glenn Miller, whom he met while filming Orchestra Wives in 1942, until Miller's death two years later.
-Morgan was later cast in the 1954 movie about his friend, The Glenn Miller Story, playing Chummy MacGregor.
+Morgan was close friends with bandleader Glenn Miller, whom he met while filming Orchestra Wives in 1942, until Miller's disappearance two years later.
+Morgan was later cast in the 1954 movie biography, The Glenn Miller Story, portraying Chummy MacGregor.

 Death

-Morgan died peacefully in his sleep at 3:00 a.m. local time in Los Angeles, on December 7, 2011, at the age of 96.
+Morgan died in his sleep on December 7, 2011, at the age of 96.
 His son, Charles, said he recently had been treated for pneumonia.
 His body was cremated and his remains were given to his family.

-Following Morgan's death, Mike Farrell, who played B.J.
-Hunnicutt opposite Morgan in M*A*S*H, released a statement:
+Following Morgan's death, Mike Farrell, who played B. J. Hunnicutt opposite Morgan in M*A*S*H, released a statement: